lgarzio/zooplankton-tools/README.md

 `conda activate zooplankton-tools`

-Install the toolbox to the conda environment from the root directory of the data-review-tools toolbox:
+Install the toolbox to the conda environment from the root directory of the zooplankton-tools toolbox:

 `pip install .`